 - FERC is currently evaluating another project known as the Islander East Pipeline Project (Docket numbers CP01-384-000 and CP01-387-000), that would involve construction and operation of facilities proposed by Islander East Pipeline Company, L.L.C.
 (Islander East), and related facilities to be constructed and operated by Algonquin Gas Transmission Company (Algonquin).
 The facilities proposed within Suffolk County, New York would be within the same ROW proposed for use by Islander East.

-- About 17.1 miles of Long Island Sound would be crossed, with potential impacts to shellfish resources, sediments and benthic organisms, and potential essential fish habitat (EFH) for up to 37 federally managed species with designated EFH.
+- About 17.1 miles of Long Island Sound would be crossed, with potential impacts to shellfish resources, sediments and benthic organisms, and potential essential fish habitat (EFH) for Start Printed Page 12562up to 37 federally managed species with designated EFH.

 - Seven residences would be located within 50 feet of the construction work area.